EloyEspinosa/Weather.NET/docs/index.md

 - [Tutorial](https://eloyespinosa.github.io/Weather.NET/tutorial)
 - [Examples](https://eloyespinosa.github.io/Weather.NET/examples/)

-### What's new in 1.2.0?
+### What's new in 1.2.1?
-- Now the Air Pollution API is supported with the AirPollution class.
-- The responses are given in a new model, Models.PollutionModel.PollutionModel.
-- Now the Get...() methods in WeatherClient are in a static class called RestApi, and they are all now internal, not public.
-- WeatherModel.Cod is now WeatherModel.StatusCode.
-- GlobalUsings.cs is a new file of only global usings, for clearer code.
+- New properties in Models.WeatherModel that now account for timezones for you.

 [Back](https://eloyespinosa.github.io)